waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Item User Tool:** A tool to automate using an item from the bag. `use_item_from_bag(item_name, [target_pokemon])`.
     - **Capture Assistant Agent:** An agent to provide turn-by-turn advice for catching wild Pokémon.
     - **Full Search Automator:** A master tool that executes a systematic search loop (path, interact, mark, repeat).
+    - A specific, non-fossil Pokémon from Mt.
+Moon (e.g., Geodude) will satisfy the Grunt.
+(Result: Dialogue unchanged).